Melina Marchetta

 Carmelina Marchetta (born 25 March 1965) is an Australian writer and teacher.
 Marchetta is best known as the author of teen novels, Looking for Alibrandi, Saving Francesca and On the Jellicoe Road.
 She has twice been awarded the CBCA Children's Book of the Year Award: Older Readers, in 1993 and 2004.
 For Jellicoe Road she won the 2009 Michael L. Printz Award from the American Library Association, recognizing the year's best book for young adults.

 Education and early work

 Melina Marchetta was born in Sydney on 25 March 1965.
 She is of Italian descent, a middle child with two sisters.
 Marchetta attended high school at Rosebank College in the Sydney suburb of Five Dock.
 She left school at age fifteen as she was not confident in her academic ability.
-She enrolled in a business school which helped her gain employment with the Commonwealth Bank of Australia and later at a travel agency.
+She enrolled in a business school which helped her gain employment with the Commonwealth Bank and later at a travel agency.
 This gave her confidence to return to study and gain a teaching degree from the Australian Catholic University.
-She then got a job teaching at St Mary's Cathedral College, Sydney in the heart of the Sydney CBD until 2006.
-She now writes full-time.